abenz1267/walker/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## Development Status

-This is a beta version (1.0.0-beta) undergoing active development.
-Features and APIs may change before the stable 1.0 release.